 The per capita income in Hermosa Beach in 2018 was $96,883, which is wealthy relative to California and the nation.
 This equates to an annual income of $387,532 for a family of four.

 Hermosa Beach is a very ethnically-diverse city.
 The people who call Hermosa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hermosa Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Hermosa Beach include German, Irish, English, Italian, and Polish.
+Important ancestries of people in Hermosa Beach include German, Irish, English, Italian, and European.

 The most common language spoken in Hermosa Beach is English.
 Other important languages spoken here include Spanish and Chinese.